-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the M50 and the TG-5 have been discontinued, but can regularly be found used on ebay.
+The TG-5 was replaced by the Olympus TG-6, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M50 and the Olympus TG-5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.